Improv Comedy in America begins with Viola Spolin’s Theatre Games.

 This class is designed to trip you into reaching beyond yourself to discover your hidden resources.
 To become more than you think you could be.
 For beginners and experienced players alike, the class will challenge and delight as you practice and refine improvisation’s most powerful secret skill: being present, here and now, moment by moment.

 “The Off-Balance Moment” will be a drop-in class, so you can attend all the sessions or only one or two.
-Meetings will be held at the CVRep Conservatory, $20 per session, payable with cash or check at the door.
-You may also pre-pay with credit card at the Box Office, by phone 760-296-2966 or online.
+Meetings will be held at the CVRep Conservatory at The Atrium, Suite 107 in Rancho Mirage. $20 per session, payable with cash or check at the door.
+You may also pre-pay with credit card by calling the Box Office at 760-296-2966.

 Class meets Thursdays, from 4:00-6:30 pm